1995 Nobel Prize in Literature: Laureate

 Seamus Heaney's poetry is often down-to-earth where he paints the gray and damp Irish landscape.
-His poems are often connected with daily experiences, but they also derive motifs from history, all the way back to prehistoric times.
+His poems are often connected with daily experiences, but they also derive motifs from history, back to prehistoric times.
 Heaney's profound interest in the Celtic and the pre-Christian as well as in Catholic literary tradition has found expression in a number of essays and translations such as The Cure at Troy (1990) and Beowulf: A New Verse Translation (1999).
 Among his best-known collections include Death of a Naturalist (1966), Wintering Out (1972), North (1975), Station Island (1984), The Haw Lantern (1987), and The Spirit Level (1996).

 Reactions

 He was on holiday in Greece with his wife when the news broke.
 Neither journalists nor his own children could reach him until he arrived at Dublin Airport two days later, although an Irish television camera traced him to Kalamata.
 Asked how he felt to have his name added to the Irish Nobel pantheon of W. B. Yeats, George Bernard Shaw and Samuel Beckett, Heaney responded: "It's like being a little foothill at the bottom of a mountain range.
 You hope you just live up to it.
 It's extraordinary."
 He and his wife Marie were immediately taken from the airport to Áras an Uachtaráin for champagne with President Mary Robinson.
 He would refer to the prize discreetly as "the N thing" in personal exchanges with others.

+Tommie Gorman risked a massive $3,000 to hire a helicopter to trace Heaney in Athens - the ploy worked and he had an exclusive interview with the new Nobel laureate.

+Nobel lecture

+Seamus Heaney delivered his Nobel lecture at the Swedish Academy on 7 December 1995.
+Entitled Crediting Poetry he spoke about the dynamic of the external reality and the inner world of the poet, and said:

+Award ceremony

+At the award ceremony in Stockholm on 10 December 1995, Östen Sjöstrand of the Swedish Academy said: